annotation/text-fabric/docs/Api/General.md

         Quantifiers are a powerful kind of conditions in templates.
         With the help of quantifiers you can say pretty sophisticated things in a template.

-        They state conditions on what can happen within the neighborhood of a node.
+        They state conditions on the relatives of a given node.
-        Whereas normal templates only state that certain configurations must exists, with quantifiers you are able to express that all things in the neighborhood have certain properties or that some things cannot occur there.
+        Whereas normal templates only state that certain configurations must exists, with quantifiers you are able to express that all relatives of a certain kind have certain properties or that some relatives do not exist.

         Their requirements have the shape of a quantifier: